top of page

 This is when most people seek help.
 Once stabilized through detoxification, treatment starts and the maintenance phase of your recovery takes place.

 Even if this is an illustration of alcoholism, it depicts the stages for most substances that are commonly abused.
-Understanding that early intervention is crucial to illuminate the chances of a severe addiction.
+Understanding that early intervention is crucial to illuminate the chances of severe addiction.

 Common misconceptions about addiction: